ansys/pydpf-post/README.md

-PyDPF-Post is part of the Ansys Data Processing Framework (DPF), which provides reusable operators that let you access and transform simulation data coming from different Ansys and third-party results files.
+PyDPF-Post is part of the Ansys Data Processing Framework (DPF), which provides reusable operators that let you access and transform simulation data coming from different Ansys and third-party result files.

 PyDPF-Post leverages [PyDPF-Core](https://github.com/ansys/pydpf-core), a package for building more advanced and customized workflows using Ansys DPF.
-After loading a simulation's results file in PyDPF-Post, you can extract simulation metadata and results and then apply postprocessing operations on them.
+After loading a simulation's result fiile in PyDPF-Post, you can extract simulation metadata and results and then apply postprocessing operations on them.

 ## Documentation and issues